kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 The results can be filtered on any of the parameters.
 For example: ftp://api.kaltura.com/format/ical/schedule_scheduleevent/filter:objectType/KalturaScheduleEventFilter/filter:resourceIdsLike/RESOURCE-ID.

-To use FTP, you will need to use KC user credentials.
+To use FTP, you will need to use KMC user credentials.
 A user with limited permissions should be created for this purpose only.
-The username should be structured as <partner ID>/<user ID>.
+The username should be structured as [partner ID]/[user ID].

 ### HTTP/S